-Over the audit cycle, all applicable Common Audit Universe categories for each entity are expected to be audited.
+Over the audit cycle, all applicable Audit Universe components for each entity are expected to be audited.
 Any exceptions identified are notified to the XL Bermuda Ltd Audit Committee for ratification.

 A report is issued at the conclusion of each audit assignment to the relevant senior management.
-The results of the audits and resolution status of internal audit issues are presented to the XL Bermuda Ltd Audit Committee and Executive Management on a regular basis.
+The results of the audits and resolution status of internal audit issues are presented to the Audit Committee and Executive Management on a regular basis.